Momentum Equation

 Constitutive Relation

-To solve the momentum equation, we must define the rheology of the material.
-For a purely viscous fluid, the deviatoric stress is related to the strain rate by:
+To solve the momentum equation, the rheology of the material must be specified.
+For a purely viscous (Newtonian) fluid, the deviatoric stress tensor is related to the strain-rate tensor via:

 \[\begin{equation} \tau_{ij} = 2 \eta \cdot \dot{\varepsilon}_{ij}, \end{equation}\]